ximera239/ximera239.github.io/_posts/2014-08-19-another-kafka-syslog-server.md

 }
 </pre>

-In server I tried to add some akka flavor &#8211; I added simple udp server implementation based on akka instead of using org.productivity.java.syslog4j.server.SyslogServer.
-It is simple.
-Has just two actors &#8211; one catchs UGP message and send it to another actor, who process data to kafka.
+In the server implementation, I tried to add some Akka flavor - I added a simple UDP server implementation based on Akka instead of using org.productivity.java.syslog4j.server.SyslogServer.
+It's simple.
+It has just two actors - one catches UDP messages and sends them to another actor, which processes the data to Kafka.

 <pre class="toolbar:1 lang:scala decode:true" title="Worker.scala">package ru.forteamwork.examples.kafka.syslog.udp